MrFlynn/UCR-Food/README.md

 ```

 ## Running the Server:
-**WARNING:** Project isn't finished yet.
-Things *will not* work.

 ### Using Docker:
+First, make sure that the host for the database is set to the alias in the compose
+file (i.e. make sure it is set to `db`).

-Just run these two simple commands:
+Then, just run these two simple commands:

 ```bash
 $ docker-compose build